AdamFHolt/Analytical-mantle-flow-modeling/README.md

 ## Analytical computation of subduction-driven flow in a spherical shell

-The Python code necessary to run models, plot pressure fields, and compare modeled and 'observed' dip
+The Python code necessary to run models, plot pressure fields, and compare modeled and 'observed' dips

 ## folder contents:

+dip_observations:

 flow_computations:

-dip_observations:

-dip_comparisons:
+## See README inside individual folders for more details